amanathwal/git/README.md

 * git merge --no-ff branchname : not fast forwarding but this will have a merge commit even when isnt necessary

+   **Merge Conflicts**
+   If the content cannot be automatically merged when you run the command *git merge {merge id}* we will see a conflict git stops until the conflicts are resolved.
+Git will create a new file which will contain those conflicts.We can edit and commit the changes.
+A tool we can use to help with is git rerere- reuse recorded resolution, it will basically save your resolution and can use it to merge future changes. it helps with rebasing and long lived feature branch.

+   to enable git rerere: git config rerere.enabled true for per project bases or use --global flag to enable it for everybody.
+Now if u have a merge conflict and you resolve it and then checkin the file the get rerere will save the resolution and if same conflict appears in future it will auto resolve it.
+We can use git rerere to see the merge conflicts

 =====Miscellaneous===